 A typical adult fly has three body parts: head, thorax and abdomen.
 The colour and body size varies depending on species; most are small in size, typically measuring no more than 10 millimetres long.
 The head has a pair of compound eyes, a pair of antennae, and variously modified mouthparts.
 The thorax is the locomotor center; it bears a pair of functional membranous wings used in flight and three pairs of functional legs.
 The immature forms, called larvae, are tiny, cream-whitish, legless, and often worm-like.

-- One pair of flies can produce more than 1 million offspring in as little as six to eight weeks.
+Once fully grown, the life expectancy of a fly can be from eight days to two months, or in some cases, up to a year.
+One pair of mating flies can produce more than 1 million offspring in as little as six to eight weeks.

 Flies generally live within close proximity to suitable food sources and breeding grounds.
 They feed on various food substances; however, most of the flies found in and around buildings feed and breed in warm, moist decaying organic matter.
 Small flies such as drain flies, fungus gnats, and phorid flies are commonly found in and around drains, leakages in slab floors, shower pans, sinks, and overwatered potted plant soils.
 Fruit flies tend to breed in decaying fruits and vegetables.
 Meanwhile, filthy flies such as house flies, dung flies, blow flies, bottle flies, and flesh flies visit and breed in garbage, trash bins, piles of compost or manure, and the carcasses of animals.
 Flies are attracted to light, so they often gather around windows when inhabiting indoor areas.
 Some fly species such as blow and bottle flies are known to fly long distances of up 20 miles in search of food and breeding sites.